 Project Rating © Project completed.
-Project in progress.
+(4) Project in progress.
 8 Not completed / No budget available / District Function / Provincial Function

-WARD PRIO RITIES: WARD 12 IDP Key al / ial / ocal / Delive erable T arget Perfor mance Rating Departmental Comment Ref No Ward Priority Description of Ward Priority Performance Deliverables Unit of Measurement Linkage to Directorate Linkage to Department (National / Provincial / District / Loco 2022/23 2023/24 2024/25 2025/26 2026/27 2022/23 2023/24 2024/25 2025/26 2026/27 TBC Priority 1: Access to Land and RDP Housing and plots for low- and medium-income earners in Kayamandi Obtaining development rights for mixed- use development for the Northern Extension, Kayamandi Percentage of the Northern Extension, Kayamandi Capital Budget actually spent 30 June Planning and Economic Development Integrated Human Settlements Local 90% 90% n/a n/a n/a n/a n/a n/a n/a n/a The Northern Extension has been earmarked as one of the projects that can accommodate various income categories, as it is envisaged that ±4000 - 5000 mixed-use housing opportunities will be created.
-A Land Use Application has been submitted to the Planning department for a Municipal Planning Tribunal (MPT) decision.
-If approved, funding must be made available from PDol to commence with installation of services.
-Housing Provide space for 106 Local Business stalls to operate in Kayamandi The municipality is busy with the Kayamandi Town Centre and the construction of the Kayamandi business hub.
-The community can utilise the Kayamandi corridor (renting space) Not Applicable Planning and Economic Development Integrated Human Settlements and Development Planning Local n/a n/a n/a n/a n/a n/a n/a n/a n/a n/a Kayamandi Town Centre: The Land Use Planning Application to obtain development rights has been submitted to the Land Use Management Department.
-After development rights have been obtained, and a decanting site in the Northern Extension has been established, the redevelopment of the Kayamandi Town Center will commence.
+WARD PRIO RITIES: WARD 12 IDP Key al / al / ocal / Delive erable T arget Perfor mance Rating Departmental Comment Ref No Ward Priority Description of Ward Priority Performance Deliverables Unit of Measurement Linkage to Directorate Linkage to Department (National , Provincial , District / Loc 2022/23 2023/24 2024/25 2025/26 2026/27 2022/23 2023/24 2024/25 2025/26 2026/27 IBC Priority 1: Access to RDP Housing and plots for low- and medium-income earners in Kayamandi Obtaining development rights for mixed- use development for the Northern Extension, Kayamandi Percentage of the Northern Extension, Kayamandi Capital Budget actually spent 30 June Planning and Economic Development Integrated Human Settlements Local 90% 90% n/a n/a n/a n/a n/a n/a n/a n/a The Northern Extension has been earmarked as one of the projects that can accommodate various income categories, as it is envisaged that ±4 000 - 5 000 mixed-use housing opportunities will be created.
+A land use application has been submitted to the Planning Department for a Municipal Planning Iribunal (MPT) decision.
+If approved, funding must be made available from PDol to commence with the installation of services.
+Land and Housing Provide space for 106 Local Business stalls to operate in Kayamandi The municipality is busy with the Kayamandi Town Centre and the construction of the Kayamandi business hub.
+The community can utilise the Kayamandi corridor (renting space) Not Applicable Planning and Economic Development Integrated Human Settlements and Development Planning Local n/a n/a n/a n/a n/a n/a n/a n/a n/a n/a Kayamandi Town Centre: The land use planning application to obtain development rights has been submitted to the Land Use Management Department.
+After development rights have been obtained, and a decanting site in the Northern Extension has been established, the redevelopment of the Kayamandi Town Centre will commence.
+Kayamandi Business Hub: